Angela Atwood-Moore, Lab Manager

 Zelia Worman, Postdoc

 Zelia graduated in 2013 with a PhD in Biodiversity, Genetics, and Evolution both from the University of Porto in Portugal.
-Zelia joined the Levin lab as a postdoctoral fellow in the summer of 2016 after being a postdoctoral fellow at the University of Pittsburgh.
-Zelia is interested in studying how polymorphic transposable elements in human populations can impact the risk to disease, in particular to mental illness.
+Zelia joined the Levin lab as a postdoctoral fellow in the summer of 2016.
+Zelia is interested in studying retrotransposons and their impact in disease, in particular to mental illness.
 She also studying the interaction of HIV-1 integration and human host protein LEDGF/p75.
 Zelia is passionate for service, demonstrated by her appointments as former chair of service and outreach for the NIH Fellows Committee (FELCOM), interning at the NHGRI Education and Community Involvement Branch; and mentoring of multiple trainees at various levels.

 Feng Li, Postdoc

 Feng Li received his Ph.D. in molecular biology and biochemistry at Wuhan University in China.
 He focused on the function of histone demethylase Rhp1 in DNA damage response in budding yeast.
 Feng joined the Levin Lab as a postdoc in the summer of 2017 and has been working on identifying and investigating DNA repair factors responsible for the gap repair after Tf1 integration in fission yeast.

 Arianna Lechsinska , Postbac

 Arianna graduated from the State University of New York at Albany in 2017 with a B.S. in Biological Sciences.
 She has been working on two projects since joining the lab in August 2017: she investigates the role of transposable elements in neurological disorders and the impact of transcription coactivator PSIP1 on splicing, transcription, and HIV-1 integration.
 She is currently applying to graduate programs in molecular biology for fall 2019 admission.